naung9/general-isgm-cheattools/HRMSExtension/README.md

 ## How to use
 1. Fill in the necessary data and click submit.
-2. It is recommended to use `Read Only` mode and log level `Debug` to view the read results and check if the results are as you desired.
+2. It is recommended to use `Read Only` mode and log level `Debug` at first to view the read results and check if the results are as you desired.
 3. To actually make changes to your attendance data, just do step 1 and uncheck the `Read Only` checkbox.
 4. For users who are working from home partially or fully, it is necessary to check `Worked From Home` checkbox.
 5. If you have taken any leave (full or half), please add your leave dates so that the plugin will skip making changes to those dates